Ellis Wayne Felker: History

 Ellis Wayne Felker was born in Georgia in 1948.
 He attended local schools.
-In 1977, he was convicted for aggravated sodomy and sentenced to 12 years' imprisonment but was paroled after four.
-In 1981 he was operating a leather store.
+In 1977, he was convicted of aggravated sodomy after sexually assaulting a woman, who was able to escape to call the police, in October 1976.
+The victim's underwear had been ripped, her jewelry was removed, and her breasts were injured.
+At his murder trial, Felker later insisted that he did not rape the victim and that the sex in that incident had been consensual.
+Felker was sentenced to 12 years' imprisonment but was paroled in December 1980.
+In 1981, he was operating a leather store.

 In 1981, a 19-year-old Georgia woman, Evelyn Joy Ludlam, disappeared in Warner Robins, Georgia.
 She was working her way through Macon Junior College (now part of Middle Georgia State University) as a cocktail waitress at a motel in Warner Robins.
-Her car was found abandoned in that town.
+Her car was found abandoned at the Macon Mall.
 Police learned from her landlady that Ludlam had left a note saying that she would be meeting with Felker later on the day that she had last been seen.
+Felker's neighbor testified to seeing Ludlam's car at his house the day of her disappearance.

-According to the police, Felker invited Ludlam to meet with him, under the pretense of a job at his leather shop.
+According to the police, Felker invited Ludlam to meet with him under the pretense of a job at his leather shop.
 Joy Ludlam hoped to change jobs because serving as a cocktail waitress did not agree with her religious beliefs.
 Felker was put under police surveillance for two weeks.
 Meanwhile, Ludlam's body was found in a creek.
 She had been raped and murdered by asphyxiation, or strangling.
+Parts of her body, such as the breasts, were cut.